How Libraries Can Demonstrate the Impact of Community Health Programs

 • Improved understanding of health topics

-Even simple participant surveys can provide valuable outcome data.
+Even simple participant surveys can provide incredibly valuable insight.

 Step 4: Use a Simple Logic Model

-Many successful programs use a logic model to connect program activities with expected outcomes.
+Many successful programs use a logic model to connect activities with expected outcomes.

 Step 5: Tell the Program Story

-Evaluation data becomes most powerful when it is combined with stories and examples.
+Evaluation data becomes much more powerful when it is paired with stories and examples.

 • Participant feedback